-If the stresses and responsibilities of daily life have you feeling down, plan a trip to Pyeongchang, the host city of the 2018 Olympic & Paralympic Winter Games.
+If the stresses and responsibilities of daily life have you feeling down, plan a trip to Pyeongchang, the host city of the 2018 winter sport events.
 Your worries will fly away as your take in the pure air and beautiful scenery of Pyeongchang.
 Here, you can see fluffy sheep leisurely grazing in vast pastures beneath a deep blue sky.
 In fall, the fields fill with the clean white color of buckwheat flowers, the backdrop of the Hyoseok Cultural Festival.

 Pyeongchang offers wonderful outdoor activities year round, but the best time to visit is in winter, when the mountains are blanketed in snow.
 Visitors have a pick of the many ski resorts, some of the best in the nation, and winter festivals in the area.
 The city has so much to offer, it was selected as one of the “52 Places to Go in 2016” by American newspaper The New York Times.
 Keep reading for an in-depth look at all this eco-city has to offer.

 Phoenix Snow Park is one of Pyeongchang's many ski resorts.
 In addition to being the host venue for upcoming snowboard competitions, the resort features many slopes, including some certified by the International Ski Federation.
 Skiers can freely choose their course down the mountain from the peak.
 Skiing or boarding down from the peak, Montblanc at 1,050m above sea level, is thrilling.
 Even if skiing or boarding down from the peak is a bit out of your capabilities, the view of the canyon is something not to be missed.